Friday, October 31, 2014

 Before coming to Paris, I have heard a lot about French food and how French love eating.
 Of course, like any other country, one can find Paris food that caters for cost conscious diners as well as for people who yearn for the best.

-In Paris, there is even a difference in price depending on how you eat your food - sitting down or standing up.
+In Paris, there is even a difference in the price depending on how you eat your food - sitting down or standing up.
 We tried both.

 We were recommended by the staff in the hotel where we stayed to dine at Au Port Du Salut which is not far from the Pantheon.
-A restaurant set in an old building with very French atmosphere.
+This is a restaurant set in an old building with very French atmosphere.
 There is even a male pianist who sings to entertain diners while they are eating.
 Staff were friendly and they did not hesitate to help taking photo for diners.

 Wednesday, October 22, 2014